-- HIST/PLSC 339 Jihad and the Origins of Islamist Movements in the Middle East was approved as a Global and Multicultural Awareness course. - SPAN 344 Spanish-American Cultures from the 19th Century to the Present was approved as a Global and Multicultural Awareness course.
+- HIST/PLSC 339 Jihad and the Origins of Islamist Movements in the Middle East was approved as a Liberal Studies Elective and a Global and Multicultural Awareness course. - SPAN 344 Spanish-American Cultures from the 19th Century to the Present was approved as a Global and Multicultural Awareness course.

-Appendix C University-Wide Graduate Committee Co-Chairs Moore and Frenzel
+University-Wide Graduate Committee (Senator Moore)